Last-modified: 01 Sept 2000 |

 There's little point in setting guidelines for writing programs if they're going to be ignored.
 You have to make people want to follow your guidelines.

-Here are some ways of encouraging the use of programming standards:
+Here are some ways of encouraging the use of

 Relying on individuals can fail if lazy or naive programmers fail to follow guidelines.
 It does allow creative and expert programmers the freedom to use systems they are comfortable and productive with.